Building a chatbot with multiple AI providers using AI Configs

 Track token usage

-Your provider methods should return the full response object (not just text) so you can access usage metadata.
+Your provider methods should return the full response object, not just text, so you can access usage metadata.
 The code examples here return full responses where tracking is needed.

 Step 1.1: Project setup

-Create a new directory for your project:
+First, create a new directory for your project:

-Create a virtual environment and activate it:
+Then, create a virtual environment and activate it:

 Step 1.2: Install dependencies